 Your name: Your email address: Your phone number:

 Your address:

-Tour address.

-What is the address of the proposed residential mo oring?
+■ What is the address of the proposed residential mo oring?

+- Manua have a way to above up the avec vary refere

-■ We mus t have a map to show us the area you refer to.
+t have a map to show us the area you refer

 of the residential mooring (draw a line arou

-well as give the context to enable off icers at the Broads Authority to find the site easily).
+well as give the context to enable on icers at the Broads Authority to find the site easily).

 Have you included a map?

+5 diada waxaa waxaa

-• Have yo u included photographs of the proposed res sidential mooring?
+- Have yo u included photographs of the proposed res sidential mooring?
 Yes No

 Please explain how your pro posed site addresses the following criteria:

-1: How many residential moorings · · ·
+1: How many residential moorings ·

 what length of residential moorings

 proposed?

 2: What services and facilities are

-nearby for people living on boats to use
+nearby for people living on boats to

-(for example pharmacy, GP, school or
+(for example pharmacy, GP, school

 shop)?
-Where are these facilities ar nd
+Where are these facilities a

 how far are they?

+2. Are there moorings already?
+If s 2

 3: Are there moorings already?
-If so 0.

-what is the current use of the moorings
+If so, what is the current use of the moorings

 (e.g. public, private, marina etc.)?

+(c.g. pablic, private, marina etc.):

-4: Would residential moorings her е
+4: Would residential moorings her

-reduce the width of the navigation ı
+reduce the width of the navigation

-channel and impact on the ability o of
+channel and impact on the ability of

 boats to pass?